giuliaelle/GBF-algorithm/README.md

 ## Demo and Testing

-To test the algorithm and see examples in action, run the **`demo.m`** file.
-This file demonstrates how to set up and use the GBF algorithm with predefined parameters.
-Simply open and run `demo.m` in Matlab to observe how the algorithm works.
+To test the algorithm and see examples in action, run the **`Demo.m`** file.
+This file Demonstrates how to set up and use the GBF algorithm with predefined parameters.
+Simply open and run `Demo.m` in Matlab to observe how the algorithm works.

 ---